worktile/store/README.md

 ## ngx-mini-store

-Mini and powerful state management library for Angular
+Mini and powerful state management library for Angular.
+>sharing state between components as mini and powerful.

 ## Introduction

-sharing state between components as mini and powerful.

 ## Installation